How to reduce (and eliminate) customer friction

 This will show you what the deal-breakers are.
 It will let you know which pages have a high enough amount of friction to make visitors leave them completely.

-Here’s how to reduce (and eventually eliminate) customer friction!
+Here’s how to remove (and eventually eliminate) customer friction!

 It all boils down to reducing the amount of effort that customers need to make in order to do business with you.